DevExpress/devextreme-documentation/concepts/05 UI Components/VectorMap/20 Providing Data/10 Data for Areas/40 Using a Binary Source/30 Node.js Approach.md

 ####Parsing####

-There are two possible ways to parse binary data for **VectorMap**.
+There are two possible ways to parse binary data for VectorMap.

 - **Using a Shapefile**
 	If you can access a required shapefile, use the following construction.